Grand Mosque seizure: Siege

 Smoke rising from the Grand Mosque during the assault on the Marwa-Safa gallery, 1979.

 Soon after the rebel seizure, about 100 security officers of the Ministry of Interior attempted to retake the mosque, but were turned back with heavy casualties.
 The survivors were quickly joined by units of the Saudi Arabian Army and Saudi Arabian National Guard.
 At the request of the Saudi monarchy, French GIGN units, operatives and commandos along with Pakistani Special Service Group were rushed to assist Saudi forces in Mecca.

 By evening, a security cordon had been established around the Grand Mosque.
 Prince Sultan appointed Turki bin Faisal Al Saud, head of the Al Mukhabaraat Al 'Aammah (Saudi Intelligence), to take over the forward command post several hundred meters from the mosque, where Prince Turki would remain for the next several weeks.
 However, the first task was to seek the approval of the ulama, which was led by Abdul Aziz Ibn Baz.
 Islam forbids any violence within the Grand Mosque, to the extent that plants cannot be uprooted without explicit religious sanction.
 Ibn Baz found himself in a delicate situation, especially as he had previously taught al-Otaybi in Medina.
-Regardless, the ulema issued a fatwa allowing deadly force to be used in retaking the mosque.
+Regardless, the ulama issued a fatwa allowing deadly force to be used in retaking the mosque.

 With religious approval granted, Saudi forces launched frontal assaults on three of the main gates.
 Again, the assaulting forces were repulsed.
 Snipers continued to pick off soldiers who revealed themselves.
 The insurgents aired their demands from the mosque's loudspeakers throughout the streets of Mecca, calling for the cut-off of oil exports to the United States and the expulsion of all foreign civilian and military experts from the Arabian Peninsula.
 In Beirut, an opposition organization, the Arab Socialist Action Party – Arabian Peninsula, issued a statement on 25 November, alleging to clarify the demands of the insurgents.
 The party, however, denied any involvement in the seizure of the Grand Mosque.